ska-sa/MeerKAT-Cookbook/README.md

 Care should be taken since installing the master from GitHub might not be as stable as PyPI.

-## CASA
-CASA MeasurementSet data tables can be created using a convenient helper script `mvftoms.py` available from `katdal` installation.
-Measurement sets can be downloaded directly from the MeerKAT archive using some sensible defaults when created.
-Examples on how to create measurement sets from a user control environment using tokens from the archive are given in example notebooks in the utils folder.

 ## Notes
 Plotting and planning tools make extensive use of the `matplotlib` and `astropy` python libraries
 ```